bharatsonwane/team-orbit/frontend/docs/features/AUTHENTICATION.md

 # Authentication Implementation

-This document describes the authentication system implementation in the Lokvani frontend application.
+This document describes the authentication system implementation in the TeamOrbit frontend application.

 ## 🔐 Overview